TreeHacks/hackpack-web-frontend/readme.md

 Hit me up @organizer-btroo on Slack if you ran into any issues or want to chat about where to go from here!

+Check out the completed code in `completed` branch.

 ### Credit
 Created by Brandon Truong